Paying for College: Anna Andani

 “That makes up for the loss of income and keeps me ahead on the semesters when I’m not working,” she explained.

 Along with her co-op, Andani has utilized the federal work study program during part of her time at Tech.
 This program allows students to work on campus in exchange for a stipend.
-Andani serves as a social media coordinator for Georgia Tech’s SimTigrate Design Lab, where she gets to further express her interest in interfacing with outside audiences.
+Andani serves as a social media coordinator for Georgia Tech’s SimTigrate Design Lab, where she gets to further express her interest in interfacing with external audiences.
 Additionally, she qualified for other scholarships through her business fraternity, Delta Sigma Pi, and through the Atlanta Alumnae Panhellenic Association, based on her involvement in the Georgia Tech Collegiate Panhellenic Council.

-Additionally, Andani advises that students who feel like they have spare time should seek out an on-campus job that will supplement their financial resources and give them something to do.
+Andani advises that students who feel like they have spare time should seek out an on-campus job that will supplement their financial resources and give them something to do.

 “My first semester here while I was knocking out core classes, I felt like I had a lot of time on my hands,” recalled Andani.
 “I wish I had known sooner that on-campus jobs were out there.
 Georgia Tech offers a variety of on-campus jobs in which you can also partake in unique opportunities.
 For example, working for the basketball or football teams gives you the opportunity to be more involved in the school spirit as well as be out on the court or the field while the teams play.”